combinators/expression-problem/scripts/README.txt

    For Scala-generated code, the above are replaced with "ep-scala-XXX" and approaches and evolutions remain the same.

+   Note: you can generate all of these from the command line where the 'build.sbt' file exists by typing "sbt language-java/run" or "sbt language-newScala/run"

 2. Produce full report to validate which AIPs are truly correct

   c:\Python37\python.exe ..\..\scripts\compare.py ..\..\scripts\systems\[EVOLUTION-JSON] >> REPORT